seriousManual/hirestime/README.md

 returns a function:

 ### returnedFunction([unit])
-returns the elapsed time since the call of `hirestime` in milliseconds.
+Returns the elapsed time since the call of `hirestime` in milliseconds.
-an optional unit parameter can be specified that will cause an recalculation.
+An optional unit parameter can be specified that will modify the unit in which the elapsed time will be calculated.

-possible parameters
+#### Possible Parameters

 * `hirestime.S` elapsed time in seconds
 * `hirestime.MS` elapsed time in milliseoncds